Connecticut Western Reserve: History

-Prior to the arrival of European colonizers, the land surrounding the southern shore of Lake Erie was inhabited by the Erie people.
-At the close of a war against the Iroquois from 1654 to 1656, the Erie were almost completely exterminated.
+Prior to the arrival of European colonists, the land surrounding the southern shore of Lake Erie was inhabited by the Erie people.
+At the close of a war against the Iroquois from 1654 to 1656, the Erie were almost completely annihilated.
 Their towns were destroyed, and any survivors were assimilated into neighboring tribes, mainly the Seneca.

 After the American Revolutionary War, Connecticut was forced by the federal government to surrender the Pennsylvania portion (Westmoreland County) of its "sea-to-sea grant" following the Pennamite–Yankee Wars.
 Nevertheless, the state held fast to its claim on the lands between the 41st and 42nd-and-2-minutes parallels that lay west of the Pennsylvania state border.

-The claim within Ohio was for a 120 mi-wide strip between Lake Erie and a line just south of present-day Youngstown, Akron, New London, and Willard, about 3 mi south of present-day U.S. Highway 224.
+The claim within Ohio was to a 120 mi-wide strip between Lake Erie and a line just south of present-day Youngstown, Akron, New London, and Willard, about 3 mi south of present-day U.S. Highway 224.
 The claim beyond Ohio included parts of Michigan, Indiana, Illinois, Iowa, Nebraska, Wyoming, Utah, Nevada, and California.
 The eastern boundary of the reserve follows a true meridian along Ellicott's Line, the boundary with Pennsylvania.
 The western boundary veers more than four degrees from a meridian to maintain the 120-mile width, due to convergence.

 Connecticut gave up western land claims following the American Revolutionary War in exchange for federal assumption of its debt, as did several other states.
 From these concessions, the Articles of Confederation government organized the Northwest Territory (formally known as the "Territory Northwest of the River Ohio").
 The deed of cession was issued on September 13, 1786.
 As population increased in portions of the Northwest Territory, new states were organized and admitted to the Union in the early 19th century.